Archive for the ‘Uncategorized’ Category

 Traceback (most recent call last):

-File "test.py", line 16, in <module>
+File "test.py", line 11, in

 Local variables:

-__builtins__ = <module '__builtin__' (built-in)>
+__builtins__ =

 __doc__ = None